Iviichae7/PharmacyDatabaseProject/README.md

 ##### Queries

-###### Our team developed a total of 12 complex queries using WHERE, GROUP BY, and JOIN clauses as outlined in the project description.
+###### Our team developed a total of 12 complex queries using WHERE, GROUP BY, and JOIN clauses etc. as outlined in the project description.
 Each team member contributed four queries, providing valuable insights and information for the organization's current and future needs.

 ###### The development of these queries was discussed during a team meeting where all members shared their ideas and research from lecture slides.
 During the meeting, we decided to work on a few queries together and then evenly distribute the remaining queries among team members for further development and upload to our GitHub repository.

 ###### Here are two examples of the queries we created:

-###### This query retrieves the company name and address of the supplier providing the medication with the earliest expiration date.
+###### This query retrieves the date and time of each transaction by the staff name and the action.
 ```
-SELECT s.Company_name, s.Address
+select al.transaction_id, al.date_time, al.action, s.Name as Staff_Name
-FROM Supplier s
+from activity_log al
-JOIN Medication m ON s.Supplier_ID = m.Supplier_ID
+inner join Staff s on al.user_id = s.Staff_ID
-WHERE m.Expiration_date = (SELECT MIN(Expiration_date) FROM Medication)
+where al.date_time >= date_sub(now(), interval 6 month)
-LIMIT 1;
+order by al.date_time asc;
 ```

-###### This query retrieves the names and email addresses of the staff members who were involved in processing purchases on a specific date (in this case, 2023-03-15).
+###### This query retrieves the names and email addresses of the staff members who were involved in processing purchases on a specific date.
 ```
-SELECT DISTINCT s.Name, s.Email
+select distinct s.Name, s.Email
-FROM Staff s
+from Staff s
-JOIN Purchase p ON s.Staff_ID = p.Staff_ID
+join Purchase p on s.Staff_ID = p.Staff_ID
-WHERE p.Date_Purchased = '2023-03-15';
+where p.Date_Purchased = '2023-04-15';
 ```
 ###### To run the queries, users must have access to MySQL Workbench or a compatible database management tool.
 The SQL queries provided can be executed to retrieve relevant information as needed.